Super Street Fighter IV 3D Edition

 The game also offer challenges and an online versus mode, which is surprisingly robust.
 It isn’t surprising for longtime fans of the series to see these inclusions, but it is impressive to have them on the handheld version of the game.

-If you are a fan of the Street Fighter series, you won’t be disappointed.
-If you are a fan of fighting games in general, know that the series continues to put out quality games.
+If you are a fan of the Street Fighter series, you won’t be disappointed, and if you are a fan of fighting games in general, the series continues to put out quality games.
 SSFIV3D is among the top choices for the 3DS launch titles.
 The 3D itself is a bit unnecessary, but the game itself is another solid entry into the series.